PabloK/Zodiac/readme.md

 * Markup bookmarks that should only show up in specific locations
 * Save your settings to the cloud

 This software is provided as is.
-The author of this extension can not be accountable for any harm caused by the useage of this software.
+The author of this extension can not be held liable for any harm caused by the useage of this software.